kkb75281/skapi-auth-html-template/README.md

 # Skapi HTML Authentication Template

-This is a Skapi HTML template for authentication features.
+This is a pure HTML template for Skapi's authentication features.

-No CSS is used in this template.
-So don't let the design fool you.
+No CSS is used in this template so don't let the design fool you.

-This template packs full solid authentication features you can use in your HTML application.
+This template packs all the authentication features you can use in your HTML application:

+- Signup
+- Signup email verification
+- Login
+- Forgot password
+- Change password
+- Update account profile
+- Remove account
+- Recover account

 ## How To Run

-Open the `index.html` locally or...
+Just open the `index.html` locally.

 ### Remote Server